 The members of our Nominating and Governance Committee are required to be, and were determined by our Board to be, independent under the independence standards of the NYSE.
-From January 2012 through May 2012, the Committee consisted of Messes.
+From January 2016 through May 2016, the Nominating and Governance Committee consisted of Messes.
 Beach Lin and Utter and Messrs.
-Miles and Tarr, with Ms. Beach Lin serving as Chair of the Committee.
-Following the 2012 Annual Meeting of Stockholders the Committee consisted of Messes.
-Beach Lin and Utter and Messrs.
-Tarr and Vareschi, with Ms. Beach Lin serving as Chair of the Committee.
-The Committee is responsible for identifying and nominating candidates for election or appointment to our Board and determining compensation for Directors.
+Singleton and Tarr who retired from the Board in May 2016, with Ms. Beach Lin serving as Chair of the Nominating and Governance Committee.
+Following the 2016 Annual Meeting of Stockholders, the Nominating and Governance Committee consisted of Messes.
+Beach Lin and Utter, Mr. James J. O'Brien, who resigned from the Board effective March 31, 2017, and Mr. Singleton, with Ms. Beach Lin serving as Chair of the Nominating and Governance Committee.
+The Nominating and Governance Committee is responsible for identifying and nominating candidates for election or appointment to our Board and determining compensation for Directors.
 It is also the responsibility of our Nominating and Governance Committee to review and make recommendations to our Board with respect to our corporate governance policies and practices and to develop and recommend to our Board a set of corporate governance principles.
-Our Nominating and Governance Committee held four meetings in 2012.
+Our Nominating and Governance Committee held three meetings in 2016.